Presented by the HSS Center for Brachial Plexus and Traumatic Nerve Injury

 Patients with a stretch neurapraxia may be able to regenerate healthy nerve tissue.
 However, recovery is unpredictable.
 In such cases, the orthopedic surgeon conducts frequent and thorough examinations over the first three to six months following the injury and performs additional imaging and electro-diagnostic tests, as needed.
 If there is no recovery, the patient is assessed for internal damage to the nerve, and surgery may become necessary.

 Although nerve repairs and nerve grafts have been used in the past to reconstruct disrupted nerves in the brachial plexus, these surgeries have met with variable success, and were often inadequate to restore function in patients with severe injuries.

-For the past decade, orthopedic surgeons at Hospital for Special Surgery (HSS) have used nerve transfers - in addition to nerve grafts and nerve repair - to restore function in these complex cases.
+For the past decade, orthopedic surgeons at HSS have used nerve transfers – in addition to nerve grafts and nerve repair – to restore function in these complex cases.
 While the concept of nerve transfer is not new – it was pioneered in the early 1900’s – novel techniques of nerve transfer have accelerated the pace and extent of recovery of shoulder and elbow function.

 Figure 4: A patient before brachial plexus surgical repair, with markings showing the site of surgery